dotnet/csharplang/proposals/csharp-7.0/tuples.md

 ```
 end example\]

-**ISSUE:** As this is an operator, what is the result type? `void`?

-**ISSUE:** Presumably the scope of any newly created variable is from the point of declaration on to the end of the block, or does this fall-out of saying its a local variable?

 Any object may be deconstructed by providing an accessible `Deconstruct` method, either as an instance member or as an extension method.
 A `Deconstruct` method converts an object to a set of discrete values.
 The Deconstruct method "returns" the component values by use of individual `out` parameters. `Deconstruct` is overloadable.
 Consider the following:

 ```csharp